Notes from RSPB Geltsdale

 Day 1.

-Stephen told me how he finds it hard not to still think of the curlew as a common bird, and it’s easy to see how you might take them for granted in places like this, where they still return year on year.
-I’ve travelled hundreds of miles to hear this sound though, and now I’ve found it again I understand more than ever just how precious these places and sound worlds are, and how lucky I was to grow up with these birds around me.
+Stephen told me how he finds it hard not to think of the curlew as a common bird, and it’s easy to see how you might continue to take them for granted in places like this, where they still return year on year.
+I’ve travelled hundreds of miles to hear this sound though, and now I’ve found it again I understand more than ever just how precious these places and sound worlds are, and how lucky I was to grow up with these birds all around me.

 Day 2.